-We all lay down on the mossy understory and take a few moments of silence and find our space within nature; a moment to reflect on what we’ve just witnessed and where exactly we are on a map.
+We all lay down on the mossy understory and take a few moments of silence and find our space within nature; a moment to reflect on what we’ve just witnessed and where exactly we are in both place and time.
 My mind is spinning thinking about the ancient civilizations that were here so long before us.
 I get up and walk around and explore the forest a little deeper.
 I find a massive cedar tree, which appears to be a very old culturally modified tree with a large scar from the base all the way up 50 or 60 feet, now seamed back together after years of growth.
 4 massive trees stand in formation around a peculiarly square, flat open forest floor.
 Most likely marking the corner posts of a house, left to feed the saplings of the now giant spruce trees.

 We make our way to the beach and find Graham has discovered an eagle’s nest – massive with full fern fronds sticking out in all directions.
 The birds were making a particularly strange call, one none of us had ever heard before.
 Graham had come across a young eaglet on the forest floor, next to a white bed of eagle down, too young to fly and clearly had fallen from the nest above.
 We leave them to reconnect with the fledging bird and hope for the best for its survival.

 Back aboard the Passing Cloud we make our way, just so slightly north to Bag Harbour, an immediate favourite spot with glowing green trees lit by the sun, fried egg jellyfish floating by, and a lone bald eagle circling overhead against a bluebird sky.